matrix-org/matrix-spec-proposals/proposals/3952-intentional-mentions.md

 ## Proposal

-Instead of searching a message's `body` for the user's display name or the localpart of their Matrix ID, it is proposed to use a property specific to mentions,[^2] and augment the push rules to search for the current user's Matrix ID.
+The existing push rules for mentions are deprecated and replaced with rules which use a property specific for mentions[^2], making the search for a mention much simpler and more reliable for the user.

 ### New event property